 Hamilton watched with great pride as All-ACC selection Bernard James was selected in the second round of the 2012 NBA Draft.
 James arrived at Florida State in 2010 after serving in the United States Air Force during three tours of duty in Iraq, Afghanistan and Qatar and only two years of junior college basketball at Tallahassee Community College and left after two years with his bachelor's degree in social science and an ACC Championship to begin his professional career with the Dallas Mavericks.

 Florida State has had at least one player selected in eight of the last nine NBA Drafts.

 Hamilton went to Miami from Oklahoma State where he spent four years rebuilding the Cowboys' program.
-He led them to consecutive appearances in the NIT, the first back-to-back postseason appearances for OSU since the 1963 and 54 seasons.
-While at Oklahoma State, he recruited and coached current Florida State assistant coach Corey Williams who was named the head coach at Stetson in June of 2013.
+He led them to consecutive appearances in the NIT, the first back-to-back postseason appearances for OSU since the 1953 and 1954 seasons.
+While at Oklahoma State, he recruited and coached former Florida State assistant coach Corey Williams who was named the head coach at Stetson in June of 2013.